itskingori/pesapal-gem/README.md

 ### Setup ###

 Initialize Pesapal object and choose the mode, there are two modes;
 `:development` and `:production`.
-They determine if you the code will interact with Pesapal for testing or for a live deployment.
+They determine if the code will interact with the testing or live Pesapal API.

 ```ruby
 # initiate pesapal object set to development mode